lustre

 There are two pieces to a server component: the main server component runtime that contains your application logic, and a client-side runtime that listens for patches over a WebSocket and applies them to the DOM.

 The server component runtime can run anywhere Gleam does, but the client-side runtime must be run in a browser.
-To use it either render the provided script element or use the script files from Lustre’s priv/ directory directly.
+To use it, either render the provided script element or serve the pre-bundled scripts found in Lustre’s priv/ directory directly.

 No matter where a Lustre application runs, it will always follow the same Model-View-Update architecture.
 Popularised by Elm (where it is known as The Elm Architecture), this pattern has since made its way into many other languages and frameworks and has proven to be a robust and reliable way to build complex user interfaces.